Yoga Immersion in India

 That is—until I signed up for Professor Edward Bryant’s Bhagavad Gita class at Rutgers University, where I was studying.
 It was one of the hardest but most life-changing classes I encountered, and it shifted something in me.
 It was also during this class that I first encountered a study abroad opportunity where I could deepen this newly acquired information through firsthand experience.
 Robert Lindsey would be leading a group to learn from a renowned scholar in Vrindavan, India.
 I immediately knew I needed to sign up.

-In December 2015, I traveled to Vrindavan, India, for a Hinduism 101 class led by Satyanarayana Dasa Babaji and Robert Lindsay.
+In December 2015, I traveled to Vrindavan, India, for a Hinduism 101 class taught by Satyanarayana Dasa Babaji and Robert Lindsey.
 There, yoga philosophy went from something confusing to something I got to embody and experience daily.
 I began applying what I was learning in the classroom and textbooks to how I was living day to day.
 The trip made a lasting impact on my perspective and on my life.

 While there, I brushed cows at the onsite cow sanctuary, toured ancient temples, experienced Kirtan, and ate Ayurvedic vegetarian meals every day.
-Much of our food was grown at the ashram, which has 17 acres of farmland called Jiva Farm.
+Much of our food was grown at the ashram, which has several acres of farmland called Jiva Farm.
 It was a far cry from my nights out as a Rutgers student, eating whatever the dining hall had to offer.
 In retrospect, I’m grateful to my younger self for taking the risk and opening space to step into a new, expanded version of myself.

 A highlight from the trip was making a solid connection with Robert Lindsey, who is now a trusted friend and resource.
 His love for Vrindavan was contagious for our entire group – his patience and care made everyone feel at home.
-His knowledge of the town, temples, sacred sites, and logistics made the trip smooth and easy.
+His knowledge of the philosophy, town, temples, sacred sites, and logistics made the trip smooth and easy.
 I am so excited we have the opportunity to work together and take a new group of eager students to Vrindavan, now 10 years later.

 It is my incredible honor to return to Jiva Ashram with you for a 12-day Yoga Immersion in India, co-hosted with Robert Lindsey.
-We are teaming up together to focus on a shared goal in helping the Jiva Farm maintain rightful ownership of their land that is currently under illegal seizure.
-The Jiva Farm rests on 17 green acres, a short distance walk to the holy Yamuna River.
+We are again teaming up together to focus on a shared goal in helping the Jiva Farm maintain rightful ownership of their land that is currently under illegal seizure.
+The Jiva Farm rests on several green acres, a short distance walk to the holy Yamuna River.
 This land provides food for the ashram, a safe haven for cows, and green space for the community, which is dwindling in this heavily populated area.
 The Jiva Farm needs financial support to fight ongoing legal battles to uphold their sovereignty.

 Seva – is known as selfless service, in Sanskrit.
 It is a term we learn about in yoga.
 Selfless Service is a way to give back to communities and the world at large so the sanctity of nature and our sacred traditions can stay alive.
-100% of the proceeds for this retreat will go directly toward stopping the illegal takeover of this land, so it can be safely preserved for generations to come.
+100% of the profits for this retreat will go directly toward stopping the illegal takeover of this land, so it can be safely preserved for generations to come.

 𑁍 Loi Bazar